JanetMatsen/protocols/_posts/2014-10-26-SDS-PAGE-protein-gels.md

   * ACS is ~ 74.5 kDa
   * ADH 3K9D is ~ 49 kDa
   * The ladder we usually use is PageRuler Prestained.

+## Wash & Stain gel
+* Wash SDS (soap) out of the gel by taking it out of the plates, and putting it in a tupperware of fresh DI water.
+  * Let stand ~10 min for equilibrium.
+Repeat 3 times.
+Insufficient washing --> whole gel stains & you can't see where the bands are.